dymensionxyz/dymension/x/lightclient/README.md

 dymint max idle time < trusting period < rollapp x/sequencers unbonding period = hub x/sequencer unbonding period
 ```

-and additionally, before creating the channel it is wise also set `dymint max batch time` to a small value, since step (2) in the procedure above requires a state update.
+and additionally, before creating the channel it is wise to also set `dymint max batch time` to a small value, since step (2) in the procedure above requires a state update.

 ### Operator checklist